Deep Secrets of Successful Blogging

 - Blogs integrate your brand into your content marketing.
 Beyond the blog’s branded context, blogs create a blog personality with a unique voice.
 They offer communications transparency and the opportunity to write in a conversational tone that makes your brand feel “human”.
 Just be sure to avoid content that is clearly self-promotional, and ensure your blog personality is integrated with your brand personality across other social media platforms.

 - Blogs enhance search optimization.
 Through their keyword-rich content, architecture and cross-linking to other content on the Web, blogs support search optimization efforts.
-(Note: This assumes you’re using your own domain not a free third party blogging platform.)
+(Note: This assumes you’re using your own domain not a free third-party blogging platform.)

 - Blogs are a 24/7 communication platform.
-With increased need for real-time communications, blogs are a great place to quickly publish favorable content about your brand or respond to evolving issues.
+With an increased need for real-time communications, blogs are a great place to quickly publish favorable content about your brand or respond to evolving issues.
 Plug-in software can automate your editorial calendar.

 - Blogs support an array of media formats.
 For distributing branded content, blogs simplify the uploading and management of text, photographs, graphics, videos, audio, presentations and PDFs.
 When creating offline content and events, consider what kind of online content can go on your blog.